franko/gsl-shell/doc/user-manual/fft.rst

 .. function:: rfftinv(input[, output])

     Performs the inverse Fourier transformation with complex-valued input and real-valued output.
+Due to the implementation of the FFTW library, changes in the input matrix can occur which is why it is copied internally.
     For the input of :math:`n`, the output has size :math:`(n-1)\times2`.
     This is the direct inversion of :func:`num.rfft` as see in the example::